brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 I woke to an eerily calm lake.
 Complete silence and no ripples from any distant boats.
 It was still overcast so I did the last of my long crossings quickly.
 It was a slog.
 Killaloe was waking up as I celebrated ticking off the last lake, and the sun even came out.
 Parteen Weir in the distance marked the next phase and through the headwinds I eventually got there.

 The gate on Parteen Weir was broken.
 After 30 minutes of ESB staff 'fixing it', I just climbed around.
 Last time this portage took an hour with multiple people, slings and ropes.
-I had really hoped to avoid this but put a sling around my shoulder, dragged the boat and got it done in half the time.
+I had really hoped to avoid doing this alone but put a sling around my shoulder, dragged the boat and got it done in half the time.
 Around the weir, back into the headrace, over the middle bank and back into the Shannon.
 With the worst and final portage done I was truly on the home stretch.

 The sun was blazing at this stage.
 I met morning swimmers and kayakers in O'Briensbridge.
 Passed my old Ironman training ground in Warrell's End.
 My helmet went on for a low but fun lap of my local rapids in Castleconnell.
 This in particular was great, the novelty of a sea kayak on the rapids, combined with finally feeling like I was home!